Trusted Local News

 From left, Mayor Jay Gillian accepts a state proclamation honoring Wonderland Pier from Assemblyman Antwan McClellan and Sen. Michael Testa.

-At the luncheon, Gillian was presented with a proclamation from state Sen. Michael Testa and state Assemblyman Antwan McClellan honoring the Gillian family and Wonderland Pier.
+At the breakfast meeting, Gillian was presented with a proclamation from state Sen. Michael Testa and state Assemblyman Antwan McClellan honoring the Gillian family and Wonderland Pier.

 The audience responded with applause and a standing ovation for Gillian.
 Standing by his side was his wife, Michele Gillian, who serves as the executive director of the Chamber of Commerce.